bespoke-code/CarND-P4-Advanced-Lane-Finding/writeup_report.md

 The proposed pipeline overcomes the problems posed by the changing brightness levels and shadows which are present in the test video, but some issues might arise in different weather and/or lightning conditions:
-- night driving may be highly problematic, as the lines might not be detected by the colour and/or saturation channel filters due to the different lightning conditions.
+- night driving may be highly problematic, as the lines might not be detected by colour and/or saturation channel filters due to the different lightning conditions.
 - sharp turns in cities and highway exits might prove problematic using the current pipeline.
-Smoothing out the output using a weighted mean of the last N good lane predictions should fix this problem.
+A different set of points for image warping may mitigate the problem by allowing a bigger road surface to be shown in the warped image.
+Then, even sharp turns will be properly detected.
 - Real-time video processing might be a challenge as the pipeline is optimized for offline use.
 Real-time processing would require many optimizations in the code, or throwing some things out.
-- Rainy weather might be problematic, as water on the road might reflect light, thus tricking the pipeline into thinking there is a line where it isn't, or completely ruining the histogram so lane lines won't be accurately found.
+- Rainy weather might be problematic, as water on the road will reflect light, thus tricking the pipeline into thinking there is a line where it isn't, or completely ruining the histogram so lane lines won't be accurately found.